3-minute read.

 Want to build strength in this battle?
 Take a look at the food you’re taking in.

-Rather than only listening to others tell you what to eat, why not listen to your own body—try paying closer attention to what your body needs and wants.
+Rather than only listening to others tell you what to eat, listen to your own body.
+Try paying closer attention to what your body needs and wants.

 Start moving

 One more example.
-While recharging your body through rest and good fuel is important, if you really want to supercharge it, then try something really radical: move around more!
+While recharging your body through rest and good fuel is essential, if you really want to supercharge it, then try something really radical: move around more!

-Although there is a lot of discussion about physical activity these days, we still do a ton of sitting around.
+Although there is much discussion about physical activity these days, we still spend a lot of time sitting around.

 You might be asking what the problem is with sitting so much.
-So let’s look at the facts: without enough movement and activity, we are starving our brain in another way and setting us up for the same old patterns.
+So, let’s look at the facts: without enough movement and activity, we are starving our brain in another way and setting ourselves up for the same old patterns.

 What about the reverse?
 What if we bumped up our activity level?
 In the late 1990s, Dr. Van Praag and his colleagues at the Laboratory of Genetics at the Salk Institute in San Diego, California, showed that exercise increases neurogenesis (or the birth of new brain cells).

-When you exercise, a flood of oxygen heads to your brain and a number of other processes are triggered that help your brain grow.
-So by exercising, you’re actually rewiring the brain in a healthy way and giving your brain an extra boost to function at peak performance.
+When you exercise, a flood of oxygen heads to your brain.
+This triggers a number of other processes that help your brain grow.
+By exercising, you’re rewiring your brain in a healthy way.
+This also gives your brain an extra boost to function at peak performance.

 Get started

-Studies are showing that poor health can cause humans to be more susceptible to impulsive decisions.
+Studies show that poor health can cause humans to be more susceptible to impulsive decisions.
 When someone is tired, hungry, or in bed all day, it can be much harder to resist those cravings when they come.
 However, it doesn’t have to be that way.
-Even simple adjustments in the Big Three—sleep, diet and exercise – can super-charge someone’s path to freedom in surprising ways.
+Even simple adjustments in the Big Three—sleep, diet, and exercise – can supercharge someone’s path to freedom in surprising ways.

-By recharging your body with the sleep, fuel, and energy it needs, you can give yourself an even better shot at kicking porn to the curb, for good.
+By recharging your body with the sleep, fuel, and energy it needs, you can enhance your efforts to quit porn.
+This approach gives you a better shot at kicking porn to the curb for good.
 We may not be running this marathon with you, but we are cheering for you the whole way.

 Need help?